ptandler/ncp-kopia-backup/README.md

-# Regular NCP backup with kopia to Storj cloud storage
+# Regular backup Nextcloud server running with NCP (NextcloudPi) using kopia and Storj cloud storage

 Some scripts to backup a nextcloudpi.